RedisLabs/redislabs-docs/content/rdi/installation/install-redis-gears.md

 ---
-Title: Install RedisGars for Redis Data Integration
+Title: Install RedisGears for Redis Data Integration
 linkTitle: RedisGears installation
 description: Explains how to install and set up RedisGears for a Redis Data Integration deplyoment.
 weight: 70